Cave Story 3D

 Cave Story 3D is a Metroidvania platform-adventure game developed by Nicalis and published by Nippon Ichi Software.
 It was released on November 8, 2011 for the Nintendo 3DS.
 A remake of the indie video game Cave Story developed by Daisuke "Pixel" Amaya, the game was redesigned with 2.5D graphics, with the ability to switch between 2D and 3D characters and enemies, and the soundtrack was remixed by Danny Baranowsky.
 The game received positive reviews from critics, who praised its design as remaining exemplary, although they criticized its similarities to the original and the loss of Curly Brace and Boss Rush mode, saying it was a poor value compared to other versions.

-Development
+Development and release

 Due to the game having been published by Nippon Ichi Software, the player is able to unlock a Prinny Cap item by getting the best ending.

 Cave Story 3D had a limited production run, resulting in it being sold for high prices on the used market.
 While Nicalis founder Tyrone Rodriguez posted in Miiverse that the game would be coming to the Nintendo eShop in late 2014, it ultimately never received a digital release.